 In the year 1185 after his victory at the battle of Dan-no-ura, Minamoto Yoritomo decided to move the center of Government from Kyoto to a small fishing village in the eastern part of the country.
 The name of that village was Kamakura and thus was ushered in the Kamakura era of Japanese history.
 This was the first true military government of Japan.
 It should be noted, however, that through the first three generations of the Minamoto Ke (family), the structure of the Kamakura government did little more than follow in the footsteps of the old Heian government of Kyoto.
-It was not until the Hôjô Ke became Bakufu Shikken (Regents) and for all intents and purposes took the reigns of government that the true Kamakura style took effect.
+It was not until the Hôjô Ke became Bakufu Shikken (Regents) and for all intents and purposes took control of the government that the true Kamakura style took effect.

 What we think of as being the “Kamakura style,” is that of a rugged and masculine style (as opposed to the court nobles of Kyoto).
 Eastern Samurai were rustic warriors who were masculine, big, and imposing.
 During the early period of the Kamakura era, sword production remained centered in Yamashiro and Bizen with their graceful tachi imported to Kamakura.
 During the time of the third Minamoto Shôgun (Sanetomo), the Hôjô Shikken (Regent) replaced Minamoto Sanetomo and declared himself Shôgun.

 Around this time, well-known sword smiths were called to Kamakura and instructed to make the new capital the base of their sword manufacturing.
 They were instructed to make swords that were excellent in both beauty and practicality.
 They wanted swords that were big and imposing reflective of the bushi of the eastern provinces.
 Also, the lesson of the ineffectiveness of the older slender tachi against the hard leather armor of the Mongol invaders was a driving force for these bigger and more powerful swords.